levimcg/levimcg.com/src/projects/rivet-design-system.md

 ---
 title: Rivet Design System
 description: Creating an enterprise design system for a world-renowned research university
+about: "Rivet is Indiana University's (IU) digital design system.
+It is a collection of templates, components, tools, and guidelines for designing digital interfaces at IU."
 thumbnailImage: /img/projects/rivet/rivet-thumbnail.png
 heroImage: /img/projects/rivet/rivet-hero-image.webp
 heroImageAltText: "Screenshots of the Rivet home page mocked up in a web browser"